 Pay Rates for "Stationary-engine Operator"How much does a Stationary-engine Operator in the federal government get paid? $101,172.12* *Based on the 2021 average.

-Stationary-engine Operator was the 452nd most popular job in the U.S. Government in 2016, with 27 employed.
-The most common payscale was the gpo neg rates/electricians payscale.
+Stationary-engine Operator was the 457th most popular job in the U.S. Government in 2021, with 25 employed.
+The most common payscale was the government printing office negotiated rates for electricians payscale.

 Agencies that have hired a Stationary-engine Operator